Epic Deals

 Used to track the motion of the mouse.
 Most sensors these days are of such high quality, it's become less of a focus when choosing a mouse.

 Designed to suit both left and right-handed gamers.
-The shape will usually be symmetrical in order to feel the same in both hands.
+The shape will usually be symmetrical in order to feel the same in both hands but many brands opt for one set of side buttons on the left side.

 Typically designed with right-handed gamers in mind and is formed to suit the natural curvatures of your hand as closely as possible.